 Iceland is like a different planet: the black rocks, the hot springs and the glaciers.
 We wanted to see whales and the Aurora Borealis – but we saw neither!
 Still it was one of the best travels ever.
 Here are the top sites for a small round trip.

 We stayed for a week in Reykjavik and drove around on day trips.
 This was fine as long you only aim for the Golden Circle.
-Next time I will go further away from the capital.
+Next time I will go further away from the capital, even though it’s nice and there’s a few thing to see.

 THE GOLDEN CIRCLE TOUR